vmukund100/dsnd_vm/README.md

 Installation
 Motivation
 File descriptions
-HOw to interact with your project
+How to interact with your project
 Licensing
 Authors
 Acknowledgements

-##Installation
+# Installation
 The codes runs should run with no issues using python versions 3.
 Other packages used - Folium (to get beautiful maps given the latitudes and longitudes)